 + Profile and Cover Photo

-Twitter recommends that your profile and cover photos are recognizable and an accurate representation of you or your organization.
+Twitter recommends that your profile photo and cover photos are recognizable and an accurate representation of you or your organization.
 Having a recognizable profile picture helps prove to the public that you are who you say you are.

 4. Set Tweets to Public

 Your tweets must be publicly available to earn verification.
 To do this you’ll need to venture into your privacy settings.
 Just go to your Twitter settings, click “Privacy and security” and make sure the “Protect your tweets” box remains unchecked.

 More Tips to Get Verified